-Two terms you'll hear referenced frequently are "staging server" and "production server."
-OU Campus is a decoupled system, which means where you edit pages and where live web pages are displayed are two separate locations.
+Two terms you'll hear frequently are "staging server" and "production server."
+OU Campus is a decoupled system, which means editable pages and live web pages are two separate locations.

 Everything you do in OU Campus is on the staging server, and none of the changes you make (with a few exceptions) appear on the production server, the live website, until you publish them.
-This gives you the freedom to make as many changes as you want in OU Campus pages without worrying about what the website looks like in the meantime.
-Some different instances of how this is useful:
+This gives you the freedom to make as many changes as you want in OU Campus pages without immediately affecting the live website.
+This is useful for:

 - Creating web pages in advance of announcements or updates and scheduling to publish them on a specific date.

 - Writing a draft of content on a page and sending it to another user to look over before publishing.

 - Making changes to a page, deciding you don't like them, and either not publishing or reverting the page to a previous version.

 Options for how your OU Campus account communicates with the production server are available in site settings, including access to the production server.
 It is very important that any users who publish pages have access, otherwise they encounter errors when attempting to publish content.

 Nearly all of what you see when working in OU Campus is hosted on the staging server.
 This includes all pages and files, assets, snippets, and other kinds of content, as well as users and other administration options.

 To view files on the production server go to Content > Pages and click the "Server" dropdown.